2021–22 Pittsburgh Panthers women's basketball team

-The 2021–22 Pittsburgh Panthers women's basketball team represented The University of Pittsburgh during the 2021–22 NCAA Division I women's basketball season.
-The Panthers, were led by fourth-year head coach Lance White, and played their home games at the Petersen Events Center as members of the Atlantic Coast Conference.
+The 2021–22 Pittsburgh Panthers women's basketball team represented the University of Pittsburgh during the 2021–22 NCAA Division I women's basketball season.
+The Panthers, led by fourth-year head coach Lance White, played their home games at the Petersen Events Center as members of the Atlantic Coast Conference.

 The Panthers finished the season 11–19 overall, and 2–16 in ACC play, to finish in a tie for fourteenth place.
 As the fifteenth seed in the ACC tournament, they lost their First Round matchup with Duke.
 They were not invited to the NCAA tournament or the WNIT.

 Previous season

 The Panthers finished the season 5–14 and 3–12 in ACC play to finish in twelfth place.
-In the ACC tournament, they lost to Boston College in the First Round.
+In the ACC tournament, they lost to Boston College in the first round.
 They were not invited to the NCAA tournament or the WNIT.